 binaryMilliseconds means dfdl:binaryCalendarRep is 'binaryMilliseconds'.

-When dfdl:lengthKind is 'implicit', the method of extracting data is described in section: 12.3.7 Elements of Specified Length.
+When dfdl:lengthKind is 'implicit', the method of extracting data is described in Section 12.3.7 Elements of Specified Length.

 It is a Schema Definition Error if type is xs:string and dfdl:lengthKind is 'implicit' and dfdl:lengthUnits is 'bytes' and encoding is not an SBCS (exactly 1 byte per character code) encoding.
 This prevents a scenario where validation against the XSD maxLength facet is in characters but parsing and unparsing using the XSD maxLength facet is in bytes.